Scille/parsec-cloud/docs/rfcs/1013-parsec-account.md

 - `created_by_ip: String`.
 IP address of the HTTP request that created the authentication method (either by account creation, vault key rotation or account recovery)
 - `created_by_user_agent: String`.
 User agent header of the HTTP request that created the vault.
-- `hmac_key: SecretKey`.
-Secret key used for HMAC based authentication with the server.
+- `mac_key: SecretKey`.
+Secret key used for MAC based authentication with the server.
 - `vault_key_access: Bytes`.
 Vault key encrypted with the `auth_method_secret_key`
   (see [RFC 1014](1014-account-vault-for-device-stored-on-server.md) for its internal format).
 - `master_secret_algorithm: KeyAlgorithm`.
 The algorithm to obtain the `auth_method_master_secret`, it depends on